AltspaceVR/AltspaceSDK-wiki/SDK-Guide.md

-The purpose of the Altspace Apps SDK is to help you more easily write cool games and other apps that run in Altspace.
-This guide explains the features of the SDK.
+This guide explains the features of the Altspace Web App SDK.
 Please see the [Repo README], which walks through building a sample app, before diving into the details below.

 ## SDK Components
 The current components of the SDK are as follows.